HackYourFuture-CPH/JavaScript/javascript1/week2/homework.md

 Remember to consider someone calling the function with an empty string as firstname and lastname.

 Try out your code by pasting your `getFullname` function in the javascript part of this codepen: https://codepen.io/hackyourfuture-cph/pen/jJWwbN

+But what if the person is a woman?
+Describe how you would fix the `getFullname` so it also works for women

 ### Event application